3milychu/met-erials/README.md

 ## Summary

 The build uses d3.js, especially d3.select, to randomize representative objects in the MET collection based on the associated raw material selected.

+## Documentation

+Outlined process can be found at 3milychu.github.io/culturaldata